Poland critical of Russia 10 years after Smolensk air crash

 Russian authorities said on Friday there was no evidence of an explosion on board the plane, as some in Poland allege.
 Russia's Investigative Committee said in a statement that crew errors led to the accident.

 "The aircraft collided with a tree trunk at a height of about 11 meters," it said.
 "As a result of the detachment of part of a wing, the aircraft began to rotate and after a few seconds fell to the ground in an upside-down position."
-PiS has used the crash as a central plank of its campaign against the centrist opposition, the Civic Platform (PO), which ruled Poland for eight years until 2015.
+PiS has used the crash as a central plank of its campaign against the centrist PO, which ruled Poland for eight years until 2015.

 It believes the party, led then by former European Council President Donald Tusk, obstructed the probe into the disaster.
 Several officials from the prime minister's office at the time of the crash were also sentenced in 2019 for neglect of duty when organizing the flight.

-Tusk, who now heads the center-right European People's Party, a pan-European umbrella group, accuses PiS of fomenting hatred towards his supporters and exacerbating political rifts in Poland.
+Tusk, who now heads the centre-right European People's Party, a pan-European umbrella group, accuses PiS of fomenting hatred towards his supporters and exacerbating political rifts in Poland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)